gramineproject/gsc/Examples/aks-attestation/README.md

 1. The `base-image-generation-script.sh` script will create the native Docker client image with the name `aks-secret-prov-client-img:latest`.

-2. Create the GSC client image:

-    Note: We tested this example with DCAP driver 1.11 specified in the GSC configuration file.
+2. Create the GSC client image (note that we tested this example with DCAP driver 1.11 specified in the GSC configuration file):

     ```sh
     $ cd gsc
-    $ cp config.yaml.template config.yaml
-    $ openssl genrsa -3 -out enclave-key.pem 3072
     $ ./gsc build aks-secret-prov-client-img:latest \
         Examples/aks-attestation/aks-secret-prov-client.manifest
     $ ./gsc sign-image aks-secret-prov-client-img:latest enclave-key.pem